arietah8545/Independent-Study/entries/entry01-research.md

 Logical and comparison operators remain the same as other languages. **||** is used to indicate OR. **&&** is used to indicate AND.

-Ternary conditionals used in Ruby bear the same syntax as in Swift.
+Ternary conditionals used in Ruby bear the same syntax as in JavaScript.

 ```swift
 question ? answer1 : answer2